top of page

 System in Action Event

 In this event, participants form their own groups.
-The groups are asked to interact with other groups including the staff group.
+The emphasis in this event is on learning from the interactions between groups, including the staff group.
 Participants and staff examine the system of this event as it evolves and unfolds, including its relatedness to the larger conference system.
 Staff provides consultation to the groups upon request.

 Review Groups